What is Colorectal Cancer? An Overview

 • Fatigue

-While different combinations of these symptoms may indicate a different illness in the bowels, prolonged symptoms should be investigated to ascertain if a more serious condition is afoot.
+Different combinations of these symptoms may indicate a different illness in the bowels.
+However, prolonged symptoms should be investigated to ascertain if a more serious condition is afoot.
 Consulting with a doctor as soon as possible will help you receive an accurate diagnosis and alleviate any uncertainties or worries moving forward.

 Are you at risk of colorectal cancer?

-As the third-leading cause of cancer death in both males and females and the second-leading cause of cancer death worldwide, colorectal cancer can become deadly if left undetected and untreated.
+Colorectal cancer is the third-leading cause of cancer death in both males and females and the second-leading cause of cancer death worldwide.
+The cancer can become deadly if left undetected and untreated.

 Different hereditary, lifestyle, and medical factors exacerbate the risk of developing cancerous tumors.
 These include: